Orange County Disability Harassment Attorney

-- An employee who undergoes brain surgery is called a “plate head” or other derogatory names by co-workers when he returns to work.
+- An employee who undergoes brain surgery is called a “plate head” or another derogatory name by co-workers when they return to work.

 - Co-workers intentionally tamper with a disabled employee’s wheelchair and put up barriers that make it difficult for the employee to navigate the work area.

 - Supervisors and co-workers harass an employee with a visual impairment by intentionally bumping into that person.

 - An intellectually impaired employee has his lunch stolen by co-workers as a means of harassment.